mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 That’s why if you do zazen, immediately you think something which you have never thought.
 Don’t you think so?
 Well, for instance: *Paris*?
 I have never been in Paris. *[He laughs.]* But when I sit zazen, immediately Paris appears in my head.
 Because I know [about it], maybe.
 So Paris is also one of the environments for me.

 So cut off all things.
-“Cut off” means [in there place,] put them aside.
+“Cut off” means [in their place,] put them aside.
 You cannot destroy them.

 #### 30:30